2012–13 Serbian Cup

 The 2012–13 Serbian Cup season is the seventh season of the Serbian national football tournament.

-The competition started on 5 September 2012 and concluded with the Final on 8 May 2013.
+The competition started on 5 September 2012 and concluded with the final on 8 May 2013.

-The winner of the competition will qualify for the 2013–14 UEFA Europa League.
+The winner of the competition qualified for the 2013–14 UEFA Europa League.

 Preliminary round

 A preliminary round was held in order to reduce the number of teams competing in the next round to 32.
 It consisted of 7 single-legged ties, with penalty shoot-out as decider, if the score was tied after 90 minutes.
 Appearing in this round were bottom 9 teams from 2011–12 Serbian First League, as well as 5 regional cup winners.
 The draw contained seeded and unseeded teams.
 Bottom 9 teams from 2011–12 Serbian First League (RFK Novi Sad, OFK Mladenovac, Kolubara, Čukarički, Banat, Radnički Sombor, Mladi Radnik, Sinđelić Niš and Srem) were set as seeded teams, with 5 regional cup winners (Dunav, Kovačevac, Timok, Jedinstvo Užice and Trepča) being set as unseeded teams.
 After drawing 5 seeded-unseeded match-ups, remaining 2 fixtures were determined by regular draw, without seeds.
 The matches were played on 5 and 12 September 2012.